Thang1212/CSES-problem-set/README.md

 ## 🎯 Goals
 - Improve my algorithmic thinking.
+- Focusing on optimizing time and space complexity in C++
 - Strengthen my skills in competitive programming.
 - Help others who are solving the CSES Problem Set.